dbarowy/bingerator/README.md

 Building the Library <a name="building"></a>
 --------------------

 `Bingerator` uses Scala's [Simple Build Tool](http://www.scala-sbt.org/).
-Please make sure that you [have SBT installed](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html) prior to following these directions.
-Note that in keeping with my arbitary and yet highly-refined sense of aesthetics, `Bingerator` has no other dependencies (well, other than Scala and Java, of course).
+Please make sure that you [have SBT installed](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html) prior to following these directions.  `Bingerator` has no dependencies other than Scala and Java.

 To build a JAR that you can import into your Java/Scala classpath, `cd` into the `bingerator` folder and type